Paul Loudon: Early life and education

-As a junior, Loudon was named team captain in both basketball and baseball.
 As a senior in football, Loudon was listed as a first-team All-American in an article published by The Washington Times.
+He was also team captain in both basketball and baseball in his senior year.

-After graduating, Loudon was given the Barrett Award, awarded to the best all-around student-athletes at Dartmouth.
+After graduating, Loudon was given an award for being the best all-around student-athlete at Dartmouth.
 His name was later inscribed on the award.
 In his time with the school, Loudon "was chosen by his fellow students to nearly every place of honor in their power to give."

 Loudon played at end for the "Annex football eleven of New Haven" in their December 1914 game against the Washington Glee Club.